PRINCIPLES FOR WEEKLY AND EXTRA COURSE – LOAD CALCULATION OF THE ACADEMIC STAFF

 Course load requirements of the academic staff who do not possess any administrative duties:

-iii.
-Course load of the staff members delivering courses in both categories is calculated according to the course load weight figures specified in items (i) and (ii).
+Course load of the staff members delivering courses in both categories is calculated according to the course load weight figures specified in items (a) and (b).

 (2)